ScienceCommons/www/README.md

 ## Contributing

-Please see the CurateScience [contributing guidelines](https://github.com/ScienceCommons/api/blob/master/CONTRIBUTING.md)
+Please see the CurateScience [contributing guidelines](https://github.com/ScienceCommons/api/blob/master/CONTRIBUTING.md) and set aside an hour or two to study [Mithril](https://lhorie.github.io/mithril/) if you've never worked with it before.

 ## Getting started